PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 Redelegating from **Validator A → Validator B** using the **same wallet.**

-Let’s say you want to **redelegate** your FX from Validator A → Validator B using Wallet #1.
+Let’s say you want to **redelegate** your PUNDIAI from Validator A → Validator B using Wallet #1.
 With the same wallet address, you are only able to **redelegate from Validator A → Validator B up to 7 times in a 21 day period.**

 #### Serial Redelegation (Validator Hopping) <a href="#cc75" id="cc75"></a>